Frequently Asked Questions

 Q. "What is a Hastelloy® spring?"

 A. It is a spring made with the super metal alloy Hastelloy®, a registered trademark of the Haynes International Inc. company who created this and many other high performance, corrosion resistant alloys.
-The spring is made from stainless steel and is designed to endure high temperatures, high stress, and severe corrosion applications.
+The spring is made from stainless steel, along with other alloys, and is designed to endure high temperatures, high stress, and severe corrosion applications.

 We hope that we have helped you on this page with PVC check valves,